 Other possible symptoms of a blast crisis include:

 A physical examination often reveals a swollen spleen.
 A complete blood count (CBC) shows an increased number of white blood cells with many immature forms present and an increased number of platelets.
 These are parts of the blood that help blood clot.

-Sometimes a chemotherapy medicine called hydroxyurea (Hydrea) is used temporarily to reduce the white blood cell count if it is very high at diagnosis.
+Sometimes, chemotherapy is used first to reduce the white blood cell count if it is very high at diagnosis.

-The blast crisis phase is very difficult to treat, because there is a very high count of immature white blood cells (leukemia cells).
-It is treated similarly to acute myeloid leukemia (AML) or acute lymphoid leukemia (ALL).
+The blast crisis phase is very difficult to treat.
+This is because there is a very high count of immature white blood cells (leukemia cells).

 Blast crisis can lead to complications, including infection, bleeding, fatigue, unexplained fever, and kidney problems.
 Chemotherapy can have serious side effects, depending on the drugs used.